We may receive a commission on purchases made from links.

 The hardest part about frying chicken on the bone is getting the insides to cook through without burning the outside.
 According to the United States Department of Agriculture (USDA), poultry must be cooked to a minimum internal temperature of 165 degrees Fahrenheit.
 That's kind of tricky when it comes to frying bone-in chicken because it takes longer to cook than boneless chicken.
 And, when frying food, the hot oil creates a crust on the food's surface, preventing the oil from getting through to the inside.
 That's great for creating crispy exteriors but not so great for cooked-through interiors.
 If you lower the temperature to try to help equalize the cooking, the oil will be too cool to crisp up the outside, creating soggy fried chicken.

-To get around this, Taste of Home suggests heating the oil to 350 degrees.
+To get around this, you can heat the oil to 350 degrees.
 This is the perfect temperature to create a golden-brown crust in about 12 minutes.
 Then, if the chicken still isn't cooked all the way through, you can finish cooking the pieces in the oven until they reach the proper internal temperatures.
 That method actually works in your favor because you can't fry the entire chicken in one batch anyway.
-Holding the tasty copycat KFC chicken in the oven allows it to finish cooking and it keeps the cooked chicken warm while you finish frying the remaining pieces.
+Holding the tasty copycat KFC chicken in the oven allows it to finish cooking, and it keeps the cooked chicken warm while you finish frying the remaining pieces.

 Dredge the chicken in the flour mixture, but don't let it sit too long